bluefroguk1/empire-dump/content/Wiki/Game Design/Group Archetypes.md

 |Spires of magicians are carved into a hilltop or the side of a mountain peak. [[Spires]] tend to specialise: a given [[Spire|spire]] might be known for its fine craftsmanship, the beauty and artistry of its musicians, its [[Dedication|dedication]] to martial affairs, or its mastery of one or more spheres of magical power.
 |-
 |Citadel
 |Sentinel groups are based out of Citadels; spires dedicated to martial excellence.
-These are usually groups without magic.
+These are usually groups without [[Magic|magic]].
 |-
 |Temple
 |The sword scholars are being welcomed back into the fold.
 Their rivalry with the Sentinels is well know; and their devotion to [[Wisdom]] equally fervent.